-If you select a site (in this example, the only connection site is "The Community Hub"), then your initiative will be available to the other site's manager and agency managers, and they will be able to add their needs to your initiative.
+If you select a site (in this example, the only connection site is "The Community University"), then your initiative will be available to the other site's manager and agency managers, and they will be able to add their needs to your initiative.
 You will not be able to see the need responses to their needs on their site, but you will be able to see total responses in your Initiative Summary report.
 You can also, of course, see any of your site's responses to the other site's needs that have been added to your initiative.

 As long as an initiative has not been manually blocked from another site, a site will see the following content for a shared initiative:

 - Banner - The initiative banner flows across sites and will be visible on both sites when viewing needs within the shared initiative.

 - Custom questions - If an initiative has custom questions, those questions will appear as applicable on the need form and the need-response form for needs within the shared initiative.

 - Searching/Filtering - If an initiative is shared with another site, users on the other site will be able to filter needs by that initiative

 - Other data - Wherever an initiative is typically shown in a table (such as the agency manager's needs table or a responses table), a shared initiative will be shown.
 Initiatives that originate on another site will be shown with a blue background.

 Editing and Blocking Initiative Data

 A site manager cannot edit an initiative that has been shared with its site, but a site manager can block any initiative.
 When an initiative is blocked, all remote needs within the initiative are also blocked.
 To block an initiative: